 The personality test assesses how good of a fit a person is for a position by measuring behavioral traits.
 It is based on the Five-Factor Model of Personality and measures five basic characteristics: Cooperation, Dependability, Stress Tolerance, Sociability, and Open-mindedness.
 While different positions may have different requirements, Wonderlic claims that research shows that high scores on Dependability and Stress Tolerance are the most important predictors of job performance.

-The graphic above shows the five factors assessed by the Wonderlic Personality Assessment, along with the parallel trait assessed by the Five-Factor Model of Personality.
+The table above shows the five factors assessed by the Wonderlic Personality Assessment, along with the parallel trait assessed by the Five-Factor Model of Personality.
 As you can see, they are very similar, and it is recommended that you take a Five-Factor Personality Test as part of your preparation for the WonScore.

 The motivation test identifies what factors and types of work motivate you to see if you’d be a good fit for the position.
 It measures a candidate using six different characteristics: Practical, Investigative, Artistic, Supportive, Enterprising, and Traditional.